kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

-# Storing Contract Bytecode
+# Bytecode Storage Methods for Kakarot on Starknet

 The bytecode is the compiled version of your contract, and it is what the Kakarot EVM will execute when you call the contract.
-As Kakarot is developped on top of Starknet, you cannot really "deploy" an EVM contract on Kakarot: what actually happens is that the EVM bytecode of your contract is stored on the blockchain, and the Kakarot EVM will be able to load it when you want to execute
+As Kakarot is developed on top of Starknet, you cannot really "deploy" an EVM contract on Kakarot: what actually happens is that the EVM bytecode of your contract is stored on the blockchain, and the Kakarot EVM will be able to load it when you want to execute